ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 ## Task Advertisement {#task-advertisement}

-To advertise a task to its peer, a protocol participant includes a header "dap-taskprov" with an HTTP request incident to the task execution.
+To advertise a task to its peer, a protocol participant includes the header "DAP-Taskprov" with an HTTP request incident to the task execution.
 The value is the `TaskConfig` structure defined {{task-encoding}}, expanded into its URL-safe, unpadded Base 64 representation as specified in {{Sections 5 and 3.2 of !RFC4648}}.